-“Gays and lesbians gained rights in this country though activism and organizing, creating political space and demanding change.
+“The queer community has gained rights in this country though activism and organizing, creating political space and demanding change.
 I was encouraged by the Supreme Court’s long overdue ruling on marriage equality, but the fight isn’t over, there is still more work to be done to ensure true equality for all Americans.”

 A HISTORY OF STANDING UP FOR LGBTQ EQUALITY